Grand Central (train operating company): History

 In February 2010, the ORR announced that all access rights had been extended until December 2016.

 On 23 May 2010, Grand Central services between Bradford Interchange and King's Cross began.
-It was hoped that the service would start in December 2009, but difficulties in securing rolling stock caused delay.
+It had been hoped that the service would start in December 2009, but difficulties in securing rolling stock caused delay.

 In November 2011, Grand Central was bought out by Arriva UK Trains for an undisclosed amount.
 At the time of the takeover, Grand Central had 123 employees, a turnover of £18.9 million and debts of £44 million.